 The pairing of yarn and project here is a natural.
 Our beautiful Linen Quill knits a compelling landscape of multi textured charm.
 We used the Vintage Celadon color, a gorgeous, watery blue-green blend, but explore the entire palette of over 30 colors, each its own adventure… Pick up four of your favorite!

-Cast on for your own Bias Wrap trip with our Bias Wrap Pattern, available as a PDF download only, then kick back and take in the view.
+Cast on for your own Bias Wrap trip with our pattern, below, then kick back and take in the view.
 Wrap yourself in it!

 MATERIALS

 - 4 skeins of Purl Soho’s Linen Quill, 50% fine highland wool, 35% alpaca, and 15% linen.
-Each skein is approximately 439 yards/100 grams; approximately 1520 yards required.
+Each skein of this fingering weight yarn is approximately 439 yards/ 100 grams; approximately 1520 yards required.
 We used the color Vintage Celadon.

 - 1 stitch marker